patrickbucher/gopl/library.md

     Package filepath implements utility routines for manipulating filename paths in a way compatible with the target operating system-defined file paths.

+## `regexp`

+    Package regexp implements regular expressions search.

+### `regexp.MustCompile`

+    func MustCompile(str string) *Regexp
+        MustCompile is like Compile but panics if the expression cannot be parsed.
+It simplifies safe initialization of global variables holding compiled regular expressions.

+## `runtime`

+    Package runtime contains operations that interact with Go's runtime system, such as functions to control goroutines.
+It also includes the low-level type information used by the reflect package; see reflect's documentation for the programmable interface to the run-time type system.

+### `runtime.Stack`

+    func Stack(buf []byte, all bool) int
+        Stack formats a stack trace of the calling goroutine into buf and returns the number of bytes written to buf.
+If all is true, Stack formats stack traces of all other goroutines into buf after the trace for the current goroutine.

 ## `sort`